usmanity/git-shortener/readme.markdown

 # shorten github.com links to git.io links.
 ## about
-This small script can help you short github.com URLs to git.io URLs.
+This small script can help you shorten github.com URLs to git.io URLs.

 ```
 .